elyasaddo/MERMachineLearning/views/articles/techniques.md

 3. Find regression functions that will enable the mapping of the music to a category, i.e. placing it on the plane.
 When a piece is playing, the computer will retrieve the musical features, then use the regression functions that take these features as inputs, to output the emotion as coordinates (in the form of a vector) of a plane.

 SVR was used in an experiment in 2009 supervised by Byeong-jun Han, Seungmin Rho, Roger B. and Dannenberg Eenjun Hwang[^2].
-The plane they used was Thayer’s two-dimensional emotional pane which evaluate the valence of an emotion on the x–axis and its arousal on the y–axis.
+The plane they used was Thayer’s two-dimensional emotional pane which evaluates the valence of an emotion on the x–axis and its arousal on the y–axis.
+Representing emotions with coordinates is called *[Regression](regression)*, which we will look at later on.
 They chose to extract seven music features such as scale, intensity, rhythm and harmonics and selected 165 various music pieces for their experiment.

 <figure markdown="1">
 ![Thayer's two-dimensional emotion plane](/assets/images/VADiagram.png)